• Menu

 Receive your pension from the Scheme

-This option provides a regular amount of money every month, much like a salary, until you die.
+This option provides a regular income every month, much like a salary, until you die.
 It may increase each year, in line with the Scheme rules, to provide some protection against increases in the cost of living (inflation), and your spouse or eligible dependant may also receive a pension if they outlive you.

-In addition, you may receive an additional tax-free cash lump sum, or you may have the option of choosing a smaller monthly income in exchange for a tax-free cash lump sum, in line with your Scheme rules.
+- In addition, you may receive an additional tax-cash lump sum, currently tax-free, or you may have the option of choosing a smaller monthly income in exchange for a cash lump sum, currently tax-free in line with your Scheme rules.
+Typically, the maximum amount that can be taken as tax-free cash is 25% of the value of your pension.

 Read